JeffreyRiggle/my-site/content/blog/mythical-man-month/index.md

 ### No Silver Bullet - Essence and Accident
 * Software construction is made up of essential tasks and accidental tasks.
     * Essential tasks are the fashioning of complex conceptual structures.
-    * Accidental tasks are the representations of absract entities in programming languages.
+    * Accidental tasks are the representations of abstract entities in programming languages.
 This includes the management of space and speed constraints.
-* Most gains in software productivity have come from removing artifical barriers that have made accidental tasks harder.
-Examples include severe hardware contraints, awkward programming languages, and lack of machine time.
+* Most gains in software productivity have come from removing artificial barriers that have made accidental tasks harder.
+Examples include severe hardware constraints, awkward programming languages, and lack of machine time.
 * Ways to address the essential complexity
     * Exploit mass market.
 Do not build what can be bought.
     * Use rapid prototyping
     * Grow software organically, add function over time as needed.
     * Develop great conceptual designers in the next generation of software developers.
 * Everyone wants to see software costs drop as fast as hardware costs did.
-* There is no development or management technique which offers even one order of magnitude improvement of productivity in software development.
+* No development or management technique offers even one order of magnitude improvement of productivity in software development.
 * Progress must be made stepwise.
 It is time to stop expecting some magical solution to this problem.
 * We should never expect the type of gains we have seen in hardware in any field.
 Hardware has progressed faster than any other technology.
 * Essence includes the interlocking concepts: data sets, relationships among data items, algorithms, and invocations of functions.